 Eating peppers has a thermogenic effect, meaning it causes an increase in heat production in the body to burn more calories.

 Capsaicin can help clear out congested nasal passages by stimulating the secretions.

 Capsaicin, a compound in hot peppers, has been found effective for relieving headaches.
-Topical application of capsaicin can help relief arthritis pain.
+Topical application of capsaicin can help relieve arthritis pain.

 You will love this chicken because it is so flavorful and has a good kick of spice, but not too spicy.